Maui > Activities > Golf

 Kahili Golf Course

 Nestled in the foothills of the West Maui Mountains, this centrally located golf course was designed by Robin Nelson and Rodney Wright.
-It is very similar to its next door neighbor, the King Kamehameha Golf Club course.
+It is very similar to its next-door neighbor, the King Kamehameha Golf Club course.
 Upgrades include TifEagle greens, white sand bunkers, and golf carts equipped with GPS.
-The course hosts numerous local tournaments each year, and is a popular choice for both visitors and locals.
-Be advised, the par 4s are designed to make you work!
+The course hosts numerous local tournaments each year and is a popular choice for both visitors and locals.
+Be advised, that the par 4s are designed to make you work!

 King Kamehameha Golf Club